observatorycontrolsystem/configdb/README.md

 8. Generic modes - A generic definition for a single mode, including an associated overhead and validation schema
 9. Generic mode group - A grouping of one or more generic modes of a single type associated with a camera type.
 The type is user definable, but some examples used in the Observation Portal include `readout`, `acquisition`, `guiding`, `exposure`, and `rotator`
 10. Instrument - A combination of one or more science cameras and a guide camera on a specific Telescope

+- Check out the updated step-by-step setup guide [here](https://observatorycontrolsystem.github.io/deployment/configdb_setup/)
+- It is recommended that all codes use lowercase characters by convention, except for type codes such as instrument type, camera type, and mode type which should use all upper case.
+While this convention isn't strictly required, it is useful to choose a convention and apply it consistently when defining your codes.

 #### Generic Mode Validation Schema
 GenericMode structures have a field called `validation_schema` which accepts a dictionary [Cerberus Validation Schema](https://docs.python-cerberus.org/en/stable/schemas.html).
 This validation schema will be used to provide automatic validation and setting of defaults within the [Observation Portal](https://github.com/observatorycontrolsystem/observation-portal).
 The validation schema will act on the structure in which the GenericMode is a part of.
 For example: